bbyars/mountebank/CONTRIBUTING.md

 * I stick to ES5 instead of ES6 to maintain compatibility with older versions of node
 * I've kept mountebank monolithic rather than add protocols through plugins to make it easier to get started
-* I've had to patch a certain node.js library call in node v0.10 to maintain support for that version.
-I'll deprecate it when the node.js team deprecates it.
 * The build and CI infrastructure is quite complex and a little slow, but I'd prefer that over releasing flaky software
 * I aim for fairly comprehensive error handling with useful error messages to help users out
 * Windows support can be painful at times, but it is a core platform for mountebank